Top 5 WordPress CDN Plugins for Lightning-Fast Website in 2026

 Infinite Uploads Pricing

-Infinite Uploads offers a free plugin with a 7-day trial, and the paid plans start at $16/month for 50 GB storage and 100 GB CDN bandwidth.
+Infinite Uploads offers a free plugin with a 7-day trial.
+Paid Starter plans begin at $19 month-to-month or an effective $16 per month when billed annually and include 50 GB of cloud storage and 100 GB of CDN bandwidth.
+Compare plans and included usage.

 Infinite Uploads suits agencies, LMS, and content sites needing a one-stop heavy media solution.
 It's your thing, particularly if you are worried about large media files taking over your storage or slowing down your website.

-Infinite Uploads simplify image/video/media hosting and CDN delivery for WordPress, saving hosting costs by shifting assets to the cloud.
+Infinite Uploads simplifies image, video, and media hosting and CDN delivery for WordPress, saving hosting costs by shifting assets to the cloud.

 Infinite Uploads is also great for WordPress site owners who want an all-in-one solution for image management, cloud storage, and CDN delivery.
 Whether you're a photographer with high-res image galleries or an agency managing multiple client sites, Infinite Uploads makes optimizing and organizing your images easy.